-On 26 March 2013, Ramsay announced that it was entering into a joint venture with Sime Darby Berhad to expand operations in Southeast Asia.
-The deal will combine all Sime Darby's portfolio of healthcare assets in Malaysia with Ramsay's three hospitals in Indonesia, under a new joint venture company.
-The deal was completed on 1 July 2013.
+On 26 March 2013, Ramsay announced that it was entering into a joint venture with Sime Darby Berhad (a Malaysian listed company) to expand operations in Southeast Asia.
+The transaction will combine all Sime Darby's portfolio of healthcare assets in Malaysia with Ramsay's three hospitals in Indonesia, under a new joint venture company.
+The transaction was completed on 1 July 2013.
 At 30 June 2013, Ramsay's Indonesian operation was classified as held for sale.
 The Indonesian operations are part of the "Asia Pacific" reporting segment.